rebecacuevas/rebecacuevas/README.md

 ## ⚡ About Me

 I'm Rebeca, a Process Automation Tech Lead in the banking industry.
-After years of building systems in centralized finance and Web2, I made the decision to pivot.
-Now, I’m on the path to becoming a Smart Contract Engineer, with a sharp eye for intelligent systems, decentralized logic, and real-world coordination.
+After years of building systems in centralized finance and Web2, I made the decision to go on-chain.
+Now, I’m on the path to becoming a Smart Contract Engineer, with a sharp eye for intelligent systems, decentralized logic and post-quantum security.

 My foundation is in automation, but curiosity drives me to explore where systems and intelligence intersect: whether it’s on-chain, through AI agents, or via open-source intelligence (OSINT).